aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster shatters the earth, opening one linear rift on the ground.
 The spell affects worked and unworked ground, rock and structures.

 The rift can be no more than 50ft wide, 400ft long and 200ft deep, the sides are jagged and uneven.
 Any entity in the area of the rift when it opens falls if it does not succeed on a DEX saving throw.
 If the rift is wider than the entity, the entity falls into the rift.
-For every point the entity fails its DEX saving throw by, it will fall 10ft into the rift.
-So if it fails the save by 6, it will fall 60ft and takes the corresponding damage.
+The entity falls 10ft for every point by which it fails its DEX saving throw by.
+So if it fails the save by 6, it will fall 60ft and take the corresponding damage.

 **Special**: